 XLRP, a form of retinitis pigmentosa, is a rare inherited X-linked recessive genetic retinal disorder primarily affecting males.
 The disease is characterized by mutations in the RPGR gene leading to a lack of protein transport and a loss of photoreceptors, resulting in rapid disease progression and severe retinal dysfunction.
 XLRP is incurable and there are currently no treatments available.

 NSR-RPGR is being evaluated in a dose-ranging Phase 1/2 clinical trial for the treatment of XLRP in patients with the RPGR mutation, known as the XIRIUS trial.
+The XIRIUS trial is a multicenter trial consisting of a dose escalation study and an expansion study that will be enrolling patients in both the United States and the United Kingdom.
+Enrollment of the dose escalation study in the XIRIUS trial was completed in August 2018.
+On September 22, 2018, we announced positive preliminary safety and efficacy data from the XIRIUS trial for the first five cohorts (combined n=15) of the dose escalation study at the EURETINA medical meeting.
 We have also initiated a prospective, natural history observational study across multiple clinical sites, which we refer to as the XOLARIS study, to better understand the progression of untreated XLRP.

 Based on preclinical findings indicating the potential for safety and efficacy with a significant rescue of photoreceptors, we believe NSR-RPGR has the ability to slow or stop retinal degeneration of photoreceptors and to restore or maintain vision in patients affected by these mutations.
 In two mouse models of XLRP in which the mice lacked RPGR-ORF15 expression in the retina, treatment with NSR-RPGR resulted in a statistically significant rescue of photoreceptor cells in the treated eyes, but not in the untreated eyes.
 A single treatment in both eyes of wild-type mice with NSR-RPGR indicated a favorable safety profile, without inducing any toxic effects.